 1. You own a business and use your own car for business

 As a sole proprietor, you may claim car expenses related to your business.
 However, you must be able to show that the expenses were incurred for the purpose of earning business income and were reasonable in the circumstances.
-Because your car has both personal and business use, you must keep detailed records of all expenses incurred and the kilometres driven on business-related activities as well as total kilometres driven.
+Because your car has both personal and business use, you must keep tax records of all expenses incurred and the kilometres driven on business-related activities as well as total kilometres driven.

 If your business is incorporated, you are likely an employee of your corporation.
 In that case, your situation falls under scenario 2 below.
 If the car is owned by your company, refer to scenario 3.